Sigmmma/mek/readme.txt

 Updating:

-1. Run upgrade.py
+1. Run MEK_Installer.pyw
-2. Yeah, thats it.
+2. Choose whether or not to force reinstalling components.
+3. Click "Upgrade"

 If you need to try to reinstall the arbytmap module(because you installed the Visual C++ compiler and you are trying to get the accelerator modules to install) then simply run